New England College of Optometry has been educating optometrists for over 120 years.

 The name changed in 1901 to the Massachusetts School of Optometry, in 1950 to the Massachusetts College of Optometry, and in 1976 to the New England College of Optometry (NECO) to reflect its role in providing education for approximately 70% of the region's optometrists.
 Today the College, through its Center for the International Advancement of Optometry, has also instituted the largest international optometric program in the world by developing extension programs, the first of their kind, with China, France, Italy, Spain, South Africa and, most recently, Germany.

 Patient care has been an integral part of the College since 1933, when an external clinic was founded at the Harry E. Burroughs Newsboys Foundation.
 In 1941, it opened the Massachusetts Optometric Clinic on Commonwealth Avenue that evolved into our multi-site clinical subsidiary, the New England Eye Institute.
 The patient care and clinical network continues today as New England College of Optometry (NECO) Clinical Network.
-The network includes our comprehensive vision care centers (New England College of Optometry Center for Eye Care), our mobile clinic, clinical affiliates, school-based programs, and community partners.
+The network includes our comprehensive vision care centers (New England College of Optometry Center for Eye Care), clinical affiliates, and community partners.

 Learn more about the different eras of NECO’s history: